Darknet - What Is It and How Can I Access It?

 Why Use the Darknet?

-For most of us, whenever you surf the Clearnet, you leave traces of your activity and behavior.
-Suppose that you've just searched for a vacation rental in Myrtle Beach or Cape Cod.
-Within a few days, you should start to notice advertisements for those locations in pop-ups and web banners.
-After hundreds or thousands of searches, companies like Google build up a fairly accurate user profile for you, which helps them to sell more ads and generate revenue.
-As companies like Google attempt to get to know you better, your anonymity and privacy all but vanish.
+For most of us, when surfing the Clearnet, we leave traces of our activity and behavior.
+Suppose that you've just searched for a hotel in Las Vegas.
+Within a few days, ads for the city will appear in pop-ups and web banners.
+After hundreds or thousands of searches, companies like Google create a fairly accurate user profile for you to sell more ads and generate revenue.
+Over time, your anonymity and privacy all but vanish.

 Edward Snowden, who released a cache of top-secret NSA documents, cites Tor as one of the most important tools for online anonymity.

-Nerds and techies also flock to the Darknet, since they're able to find like-minded individuals with whom they can freely and openly communicate with.
+Nerds and techies also flock to the Darknet, since they're able to find like-minded individuals with whom they can freely and openly communicate.

-According to Tor's developer, Roger Dingledine, more than two million people use the anonymous browser per day to surf anonymously and circumvent state censorship.
-Only 1-3% of Tor users use the browser to access the Darknet, which explains why the most visited websites (according to CHIP, a tech magazine), are Facebook, OnionShare, a file-sharing service, and news portals.
+According to Tor's developer, Roger Dingledine, more than two million people use the anonymous browser every day to surf anonymously and circumvent state censorship.
+Only 1-3% of Tor users access the Darknet through the browser, which explains why the most visited websites (according to CHIP, a tech magazine), are Facebook, OnionShare (a file-sharing service), and news portals.

 The Black Sheep

-As always, anything can be misused or abused.
-During our research, we determined that quite a good deal of content in the deeper Darknet exists which we are neither interested in, nor wish to see.
+Anything can be misused or abused.
+During our research, we determined that a large amount of content on the deeper Darknet exists which we are neither interested in, nor wish to see.

 Yes, but it's better not to.
-Even though there are numerous marketplaces in the Darknet where you can purchase both legal and illegal goods, we advise against doing so for the following reasons:
+Even though there are numerous marketplaces on the Darknet where you can purchase both legal and illegal goods, we advise against doing so for the following reasons:

-- Goods need to be sent to a real address, whether digital or physical.
-This negates any anonymity.
+Goods need to be sent to a real address, whether digital or physical.
+This cancels any anonymity.

-- Most things for sale in the Darknet are illegal.
+Most things for sale on the Darknet are illegal.

 So long as you don't do anything illegal, accessing the Darknet is 100% legal.
 Many of the goods and services offered for sale on the Darknet are not legal.
-The same rules that apply in real life apply to the Darknet: If purchasing drugs, weapons, or other illegal things, you'll become criminally liable.
-The same applies to movie or music downloads.
+The same rules that hold in real life apply to the Darknet: If purchasing drugs or weapons, you'll become criminally liable.
+The same applies to downloading pirated movies or music.

-The German Federal Office for Information Security ⇱ summed up the situation nicely: "Movement on the Darknet is not illegal in and of itself, but it is a security risk."
-This is because you can wind up on an illegal site with a single click.
-Fraudsters hawking fake goods wait around every corner for unsuspecting newbies, who they can infect with a Trojan or virus.
+The German Federal Office for Information Security summed up the situation nicely: "Movement on the Darknet is not illegal in and of itself, but it is a security risk."
+Fraudsters hawking fake goods lurk around every corner for unsuspecting newbies, who they can infect with a Trojan or virus.
 Accordingly, it's important to enter the Darknet with a great deal of caution and observe the following rules:

-What Kinds of Sites Can I Find on the Darknet?
+What Kinds of Sites Are on the Darknet?

-Despite how easy it is to enter the Darknet, it's relatively difficult to find interesting or sensible things to do.
-Sites worth visiting or even functioning links are in short supply.
+Despite how easy it is to enter the Darknet, it's relatively difficult to find interesting or worthwhile things to do.

 A good starting point for your first trip to the Darknet is a link index, like The Hidden Wiki.

-To help, we found and tested a few pages worth checking out, which are listed below.
+To help, we found and tested a few interesting pages which are listed below.
 Your first stop should be an authoritative index like DeepLink Onion or a Tor-specific search engine like Ahmia or TOR66.
-It goes without saying, but you should also exercise caution when clicking on links that these search engines return.
+It goes without saying, but you should also exercise caution when clicking on links contained in these search engines.

 Name | Type of Site |